omkartamhankar/technologies/chapters/tech/couchdb.md

 ### Old

-The Apache Software Foundation makes CouchDB available as an option for those seeking an open-source, NoSQL, document-oriented database.
+The Apache Software Foundation makes CouchDB [@www-couchdb.apache] available as an option for those seeking an open-source, NoSQL, document-oriented database.
 CouchDB, or cluster of unreliable commodity hardware database, stores data as a JSON-formatted document